 Disclosure omission Auditor comments Adjusted?

-Note 12 - Property, Plant and Equipment A number of error were identified and amended within the property, plant and equipment note including: ТВС

-- reclassification of Holes Bay from Other land and buildings to surplus assets (£15.587m).
-As this error identified was material and impacted the prior year, the Council also adjusted the prior year figures to correct this error.
-Adjustment made:

-2021/22:

-Cr other land and buildings £15.587m

-Dr surplus assets £15.587m

-2020/21:

-Cr land and building additions £15.703m

-Dr surplus assets additions £15.703m

-note 12 missing the 'effects of change in estimates' disclosure

-note 13 missing disclosure for transfers between fair values, missing narrative to disclosre if there was or there was no change in evaluation techniques

-the revaluations table within note 12 incorrectly showed all HRA assets as revalued however HRA assets under construction and HRA plant and equipment are valued at historic costs.
+Note 12 - Property, Plant and Equipment A number of error were identified and amended within the property, plant and equipment note including: \checkmark note 12 missing the 'effects of change in estimates' disclosure note 13 missing disclosure for transfers between fair values, missing narrative to disclosure as well as clarity on valuation methodology details. the revaluations table within note 12 incorrectly showed all HRA assets as revalued however HRA assets under construction and HRA plant and equipment are valued at historic costs (totalling £13.049m).
 The table was updated to reflect this.

-Our work in this area is still on going
+This table was also updated to reflect the valuation movements in Land & Buildings assets.